The Bank of England has cut the base rate to 4.25%. Here’s how it will impact interest rates and the mortgage market, and what it means for your move.

 Arranging a mortgage can feel complex.

-How can you be sure you're getting the best mortgage rate for you, the right mortgage term and not paying too much in fees?
+How can you be sure you're getting the best mortgage rate for you, choosing the right mortgage term and aren't paying too much in fees?

 Explore our range of mortgage guides, get the lowdown on the latest mortgage news and find the best mortgage deal for you.